MHindermann/mas/text/draft.md

 ## Gold standard

-In this chapter I will construct three distinct gold standards in order to assess the quality of machine indexing the sample data set with Annif.
+In this chapter I will construct two distinct gold standards in order to assess the quality of machine indexing the sample data set with Annif.
 !!
 Say something about assessments of Annif that have already been carried out.

 ### Definition